Learn how to dismiss an employee with this blog post from myhrtoolkit's Fiona Sanderson.

 - Inform the employee in writing.

-Managing poor performance takes time and energy but when addressed early on, can often avoid a formal and lengthy disciplinary process.
+Managing poor performance is an aspect of employee management that takes time and energy but, when addressed early on, can often avoid a formal and lengthy disciplinary process.
 But when you simply can't avoid it, always make sure you follow your company procedures as well as the Acas Code of Practice.